don-vip/presets/README.md

 Modifying existing attributes of features:
 Attribution of features in OSM is based on a tag structure composed of a key (Highway) and its associated values (primary, secondary, tertiary).
 To modify an attribute of an OSM feature:
 *  select the line feature, see on the right panel the key and value of the tag you want to edit
 *  double-click the row or hit the edit button and change to an appropriate value

 Adding attributes to existing features
 Click the “Add” button to enter the key and its associated value of the tag to be created
 *  In the pop-up type the key of your tag which should appear in the pick list (note, all keys should be lowercase)
 *  Then press tab to move to the value field and type the actual name of the feature

 Adding attributes to existing features using the Presets
 From the Preset menu, navigate to the relevant preset and in the associated pop up key in values or select values from drop down menus and apply.

 Modifying the geometry of existing feature
 Changing Position:
 *  You may want to adjust the position of point (a water point), area (a camp) or line
 *  To do this simply select & drag the feature.
 Splitting a linear feature:
 *  Suppose you have a road selected and it extends for a long distance over which the name changes.
 *  If you want to add two names this may require “splitting the way”.
 *  To do this select one of the nodes in the way, then choose Tools > Split Way

 Creating new point/ line/ area features
 Hit the Draw Node tool from the tool box (2nd tool from the top)
-To create a point: double click a point at the relevant location.
+* To create a point: double click a point at the relevant location.
-To create a line: draw the line, creating intermediary points (nodes); double click at the end of the segment to be created to complete the process.
+* To create a line: draw the line, creating intermediary points (nodes); double click at the end of the segment to be created to complete the process.
-To create a polygon (area): draw the line, creating intermediary points (nodes); double click at the end of the polygone to be created to complete the process.
+* To create a polygon (area): draw the line, creating intermediary points (nodes); double click at the end of the polygone to be created to complete the process.
 Add attributes to the created geometries repeating the steps of the adding new attributes section.

-## 5. Create a large ready-to-print city map

-MapOSMatic is a web application to generate maps of cities or towns, including index of streets, from OpenStreetMap data.
-Such map can be used for notice board within the camp Access the servcie here: http://www.maposmatic.org/

-## 6: OSM support resources
+## 5: OSM support resources

 Generic OSM support resources.
 * OSM Beginner's Guide